lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the CDA is set to "not-sent".

 If the rule is intended to compress packets with different prefix values, match-mapping should be used.
-The different prefixes are listed in the TV associated with a short ID.
-The MO is set to "match-mapping" and the CDA is set to "mapping-sent".
+The different prefixes are listed in the TV, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".
+See {{Fig-fields}}

 Otherwise, the TV contains the prefix, the MO is set to "equal" and the CDA is set to "value-sent".